Research Data Management: Data Sharing

 - DataONE DataONE is an international federation of data repositories containing earth observations data, including data from fields such as ecology, biology, evolution, and environmental sciences such as hydrology, oceanography, and atmospheric science.
 DataONE is a federation with participation from hundreds of field stations, universities, and government agencies through the DataONE Member Nodes.

-Dataverse is an institutional data repository available to faculty, staff, and students of Memorial University for the sharing and publishing of research data.
-With Dataverse, you can store your research data on a secure, long-term platform and make it available to share with colleagues and the general public.
+Borealis is the Canadian Data Repository and is made up of institutional dataverse collections.
+Memorial's Dataverse Collection is part of Borealis and is an institutional data repository available to faculty, staff, and students of Memorial University for the sharing and publishing of research data.
+With Memorial's Dataverse Collection, you can store your research data on a secure, long-term platform and make it available to share with colleagues and the general public.
 Please look at our Deposit Guidelines prior to submitting datasets.

-If you are interested in learning more about FRDR, please contact Alison Farrell.
+If you are interested in learning more about FRDR or Lunaris, please contact Alison Farrell.